ASA2024Melbourne/ASA2024Melbourne.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-ASA AGM Melbourne Hub
+**ASA AGM Melbourne Hub**

-Location: 	Laby Theatere
-Date:		Wednesday 26 June 2024
+<p>  Date:		Wednesday 26 June 2024 </p>
+<p> Location: 	Laby Theatere at University of Melbourne</p>
-Time: 		9.30am – 5.30pm, followed by conference dinner at 6pm
+<p>Time: 		9.30am – 5.30pm, followed by conference dinner at 6pm </p>

 _ _ _ _ _
 <p> Cost:		$75 per head.
-Please contact Rachel Webster if you cannot find the registration fee but would like to attend.
-R.webster@unimelb.edu.au </p>
+Please contact Rachel Webster if you cannot find the registration fee but would like to attend  <a href="mailto:R.webster@unimelb.edu.au">R.webster@unimelb.edu.au</a>  </p>
 Registration covers lunch, dinner (not drinks), morning and afternoon tea.

 _ _ _ _ _
-Provisional Program:
+** Provisional Program:**

-9.30am	Panel: Future Astronomical Facilities (Names TBC) 10.30am	Morning Coffee
+* 9.30am	Panel: Future Astronomical Facilities (Names TBC)
+* 10.30am	Morning Coffee
-11.00-12.30	ASA National presentations
+* 11.00-12.30	ASA National presentations
-12.30pm	Lunch
+* 12.30pm	Lunch
-1.30-3.00pm	ASA National presentations
+* 1.30-3.00pm	ASA National presentations
-3.00pm 	Afternoon tea
+* 3.00pm 	Afternoon tea
-3.30-5.30pm	The Future of Australian Astronomy: my vision – a series of presentations with discussion by leading members of the Melbourne community (Names TBC)
+* 3.30-5.30pm	The Future of Australian Astronomy: my vision – a series of presentations with discussion by leading members of the Melbourne community (Names TBC)
-6pm		Conference dinner @ Naughton’s Pub on Royal Parade
+* 6pm		Conference dinner @ Naughton’s Pub on Royal Parade

 _ _ _ _ _